Rates (tax): Israel

 Israel has a similar tax known as arnona that goes back to the days of the British Mandate of Palestine.
-It is levied by the municipality (or, in smaller localities, by the moatza ezorit, i.e., Regional Council) based (currently) on the square meterage of dwelling or business.
+It is levied by the municipality (or, in smaller localities, by the Regional Council) based (currently) on the square meterage of dwelling or business.
 Specific rates vary widely among municipalities, with Jerusalem and Rehovot having the highest rates in the country.
 In rental dwellings, tenants (rather than owners) generally pay the arnona.
 Single parents and some forms of economic hardship qualify for discounts or even exemptions.